aws-deadline/deadline-cloud-worker-agent/docs/worker_api_contract.md

-# Amazon Deadline Cloud Worker API Workflows Contract
+# AWS Deadline Cloud Worker API Workflows Contract

-This document outlines the various workflows that a Worker Agent for Amazon Deadline Cloud must perform, and the formal requirement for how those workflows are implemented in terms of the service APIs.
+This document outlines the various workflows that a Worker Agent for AWS Deadline Cloud must perform, and the formal requirement for how those workflows are implemented in terms of the service APIs.